Lab-Brat/labbrat.net/content/blog/ansibe_sub_inventory.md

 showToc: true
 ---

-Case study: There is a large inventory with many hosts.
+Consider a large inventory file full of hosts.
-The task is to create a sub-inventory with only the hosts that have a specific package installed.
-So the playbook has to run on all hosts and check if Docker is installed, and if it is, then add the host to the sub-inventory.

-How this might be useful?
-In the current situation, when the large inventory was compiled hosts with Docker were not organized into a separate group.
-So the tasks below will find the hosts with Docker, and later they can be used to create a group in the inventory file.
+The goal is to create a smaller list, a 'sub-inventory', containing only hosts with a specific service - Docker, in this case.

+The process involves running a playbook to examine every host.
+If Docker exists on a host, this host gets added to the smaller list.

+What's the significance of this action?

+During the initial creation of the large inventory, hosts with Docker weren't categorized separately.
+By implementing these steps, Docker hosts will be easily identifiable and will improve organization of the inventory.

 Tasks to achieve this:
 ```yaml